jedrichards/couchdb-tools/README.md

 #### `equal(a,b)`

 Compares two documents for deep equality.
-Document `_rev` values are ignored and can differ while still being considered equal.
+Document `_rev` values are ignored and can differ while their parent documents are still considered equal.

 #### `sync(current,old)`